Specimen Collection and Preparation

 When the patient returns the container to you, complete the following information on the label affixed to the container:

-- Indicate if the entire collection is contained in one container or in multiple containers.
-If multiple containers, indicate the number of each container (eg, 1 of 3).
+- Indicate whether the entire collection is contained in one container or in multiple containers.
+If multiple containers, indicate the number of each container (for example, 1 of 3).

 Label the Specimen